-AYSO National Rule Region 571 Rule Matches shall be of two equal halves with 5- We play 4 quarters : 10 min. break between halves 6U = 5 mins 8U = 10 mins 10U = 12 mins 12U = 15 mins Timing in between quarters will be at the discretion of the referee but shall be discussed at the beginning of each game with the coaches.
+AYSO National Rule Region 571 Rule Matches shall be of two equal halves with We play 4 quarters: 5-10 min. break between halves 5U & 6U = 5 mins 7U & 8U = 10 mins 10U = 12 mins 12U = 15 mins Timing in between quarters will be at the discretion of the referee but shall be discussed at the beginning of each game with the coaches.
 Coaches who wish to substitute for one or more players at any point during the quarter shall first check with the referee (or, in absence of a ref, the other coach), and do so only when the ball is out of play (ex: throw-in near midfield).
-For 6U to 8U, the throw-in is replaced with the pass-in We will instruct all of our players from 6U and up how to execute a proper throw-in .
+For 6U to 8U, the throw-in is replaced with the pass-in 5U and 6U will do kick-ins.
+We will instruct all of our players from 7U and up how to execute a proper throw-in.
 In-game instruction is okay.
-Referees allow for 'do-overs' if the throw-in is not done properly at first Both 6U and 8U play 4-a-side (no goalies) with 6 players max on the team 5U and 6U will play 3-a-side (3v3, no goalies) with 6 players max on the team 8U will play 5-a-side (5v5, no goalies) with 10 players max on the team Max players per team for 7v7 10U is 10.
+Referees allow for 'do-overs' if the throw-in is not done properly at first Both 6U and 8U play 4-a-side (no goalies) 5U will play 3-a-side (3v3, no goalies) with 6 players with 6 players max on the team max on the team 6U and 7U will play 4-a-side (4v4, no goalies) with 8 players max on the team 8U will play 5-a-side (5v5, no goalies) with 10 players max on the team Max players per team for 7v7 10U is 10.
 Because players sometimes miss games, we have Max players per team for 9v9 12U is 12. approval to carry more players on a team than what's listed on the left.
 We still honor our commitment to Everyone Plays, meaning every player will play at least half of every game, guaranteed.